c-o-pr/ddrescue-helper/README.md

 # WARNINGS
 > [!CAUTION]
-> THIS SCRIPT CAN IRRETREIVABLY DAMAGE DATA INCLUDING LOSS OF ALL ACCESS DUE TO OVERWRITING CRITICAL FORMAT STRUCTURES.
+> THIS SCRIPT CAN IRRETREIVABLY DAMAGE DATA INCLUDING LOSS OF ALL DRIVE ACCESS DUE TO OVERWRITING CRITICAL FORMAT STRUCTURES.
 >
 > __USE AT YOUR OWN RISK__